tprasadtp/protonvpn-docker/README.md

 - CLI arguments will always take precedence over environment variables.
 - Environment variables takes precedence over any config file.
-- If private key is not specified in config or via environment variable, it is searched in following locations.
+- If private key is not specified via CLI or environment variable, it is searched in following locations.
 If `$CREDENTIALS_DIRECTORY` is not set, it is skipped.
   - `/etc/protonwire/private-key`
+  - `/run/secrets/protonwire/private-key`
   - `${CREDENTIALS_DIRECTORY}/private-key`

 | Name | Default/Required | Description